ktrachtova/perseqpipe/docs/module_description.md

 4. (Optional: Nextflex V3) Remove the first 4 and last 4 bases from each read (`cutadapt`)
 5. Collapse cleaned reads (`fastx_collapser`, `bbmap`)

 The output of the PREPROCESSING module consists of cleaned, collapsed reads ready for alignment (suffix `.cleaned.reads.fastq.gz`).
+The new header of each collapsed read sequence contains a unique sequence ID, followed by the number of reads that have the same sequence (example: `seq_{XY}_x10` where `XY` is unique sequence ID and `x10` means there were 10 reads with identical sequence).
+When calculating [read statistics](outputs.md#reads-statistics), the read count for each unique sequence is added together to provide with real read count.

 Each type of preprocessed read also undergoes post-processing checks with `FastQC`, and an overall `MultiQC` HTML report is produced, summarizing the quality of all samples after each preprocessing step.

 Currently supported library preparation kits:
 * QIAseq miRNA Library Kit (QIAGEN)